hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp/03-oh-no-an-outage/assignment.md

 To see a valid value for the `catapp_ip` output, you sometimes might first need to run `terraform refresh`.
 Note that the IP is an internal IP and is not accessible from the internet.

-Additionally, you should see a new state file on the "States" tab of your Terraform Cloud workspace.
+Additionally, you should see a new state file on the "States" tab of your HCP Terraform workspace.

 Note: If you ran terraform locally before configuring the remote backend, you might have a local state file called `terraform.tfstate`.
 If so, please delete it by running `rm terraform.tfstate`.